jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 8 – Explaining the Why: Teaching AI to Think in Context

 **Abstract:**
 When you tell AI *what* to do, it gives you a function.
 When you tell it *why*, it builds a system.
-This post explores how to feed context into your prompts—business logic, data constraints, performance targets—so the AI becomes your design partner instead of a code vending machine.
+This post explores how to feed context into your prompts (business logic, data constraints, performance targets) so the AI becomes your design partner instead of a code vending machine.

 ### Outline
 1. **Introduction** – The problem with “just write the code” prompts.